masalha-alaa/confessions-project/README.md

 ![likes density distribution](https://user-images.githubusercontent.com/78589884/125991986-070e2821-d8d5-43c3-a6dd-0c66a7cfde03.png)

 Maybe I could have deskewed the distribution by applying log on the target, and then predict the number of likes using a Regressor.
-While that might be a nice approach, I decided to make my life easier and go on with another direction.
+While that might have been a nice approach, I decided to make my life easier and go on with another direction.

 <a name="ml-classif"/>